Andynoid/StudyMethod/Notes on The rise of the CREATIVE CLASS.md

 # Work
 ## C4 The machine shop and the hair salon
-1.  ** In 1990, good technician such as technician is rare.** Hair sa
+1.  ** In 1990, good technician such as technician is rare.** Hair salon is the most creative job at the time above computer system designer and artist.
+People may prefer hair salon than machine shop because of this.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTIyNzAwNSwtMjExOTY5MjkyMywxMT
+eyJoaXN0b3J5IjpbLTkxMDkxMzkxMSwtMjExOTY5MjkyMywxMT
 MyMDQyMTgxLDY5NjczMzcxNywtMTExMzM2ODcyNiw4OTczNDg0
 OTAsLTE2Njg2NTAxNjAsOTY4MzkyNjkxLDEzODEzODUwODIsLT
 ExMjAzNDEsMTMwOTA4OTIzOCwxNDY0NTE4MjEsMzc4MTkzMDM2